-Its texture isn’t bread-like, but it serves a similar purpose.
-I used this to something closer to a substitute for tortillas and pita bread.
+Its texture isn't bread-like, but it serves a similar purpose.
+I used this as something closer to a substitute for tortillas and pita bread.

 And to be honest, I didn't miss the bread here.
 It still had a decent bread-like texture.
 But it added a taste and texture were a little more on par with an omelet with the flavors of egg and parmesan cheese overpowering the cauliflower.